-- Either serum or plasma may be used. - · Serum samples should be used within three days to detect complement-dependent antibodies. - · If plasma is used, complement-dependent antibodies may not be detected. - The BioVue indirect antiglobulin test is designed to be performed using a low ionic strength environment. - ORTHO 0.8% Reagent Red Blood Cells are supplied in a low ionic strength diluent suitable for this method. - Red cell suspensions for crossmatch, autocontrol or antigen testing should be prepared using ORTHO® 0.8% Red Cell Diluent according to the instructions for use. - For LISS-additive methods, refer to ORTHO BLISS instructions for use.
+- Either serum or plasma may be used when performing the indirect antiglobulin test in the Ortho BioVue System. - · This test is designed to be performed using a low ionic strength environment. - Ortho 0.8% Reagent Red Blood Cells are supplied in a low ionic strength diluent suitable for this method. - Red cell suspensions for crossmatch, autocontrol or antigen testing should be prepared using ORTHO® 0.8% Red Cell Diluent according to the instructions for use.